hms-dbmi/IRCT/IRCT-RI/README.md

 ## Version Information

 ### 1.4
 This release includes updates to the tranSMART Resource Interface to support wildcard select clauses.
+It also remove the need for the ENOUNTER/ENOUTER/ENCOUNTER field when querying against an tranSMART resource.
+It adds support for fields in select clauses that are not associated with an operation.

 ### 1.3.2
 No changes in this release